Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 How to prepare the Excel input file
 -----------------------------------

-`examples/transmission_main_example.py <examples/transmission_main_example.py>`_ gives the possibility to use an excel input file instead of a json file.
+``gnpy-transmission-example`` gives the possibility to use an excel input file instead of a json file.
 The program then will generate the corresponding json file for you.

 The file named 'meshTopologyExampleV2.xls' is an example.